blockum/blockum-nodes/README.md

 1. Enter node name
 1. Enter IP Address of existing node
 1. Enter Node Manager Port of existing node
-1. Enter IP Address of this node: 192.168.1.2
+1. Enter IP Address of this node
 1. Enter RPC Port of this node
-1. Enter Network Listening Port of this node[
+1. Enter Network Listening Port of this node
 1. Enter Constellation Port of this node
 1. Enter Raft Port of this node
 1. Enter Node Manager Port of this node